conda/conda/docs/source/dev-guide/deep-dive-install.md

 * Soft links can link files across mount points, but they don't behave exactly like files (more like forwarders), so it's possible that they break assumptions made in certain pieces of code.

-Most of the time, `conda` will try to hardlink files and, if that fails, it will copy them over.
+Most of the time, `conda` will try to hard link files and, if that fails, it will copy them over.
 Copying a file is an expensive disk operation, both in terms of time and space, so it should be the last option.
 However, sometimes it's the only way.
 Especially, when the file needs to be modified to be used in the target prefix.